nlp-tlp/Hons25_Heidi/README.md

 graphrag query \
 --root . \
 --method local \
---query "What is the RPN for condenser"
+--query "Which subcomponent of Power unit has an RPN of 27."
 ```

 Global search for more high-level questions: